-(2) Once it has been established that an employee’s mental impairment is related to a documented physical dysfunction of the nervous system, the employee should obtain an impairment evaluation from the physician based on Table 13-8 of Chapter 13 in the 5th Edition of the AMA’s Guides.
+(2) Once it has been established that an employee’s mental impairment is related to a documented physical dysfunction of the nervous system, the employee is to obtain an impairment evaluation from the physician based on Table 13-8 of Chapter 13 in the 5th Edition of the AMA’s Guides.

 (b) Breast Cancer.

-(2) When the completed impairment evaluation is returned, the CE must review it to ensure that the physician has comprehensively addressed each of the factors necessary for an acceptable rating.
-The report must show that the physician has considered: (1) the presence or absence of the breast(s); (2) the loss of function of the upper extremity (or extremities if there is absence of both breasts due to cancer), including range of motion, neurological abnormalities and pain, lymphedema, etc.; (3) skin disfigurement; and (4) other physical impairments resulting from the breast cancer.
-The total percentage of permanent impairment of the whole person must be supported by medical rationale and references to the appropriate sections and tables (with page numbers) of the AMA’s Guides.
+(2) When the physician returns a completed impairment evaluation, the CE is to review it to ensure that the physician has comprehensively addressed each of the factors necessary for an acceptable rating.
+The impairment evaluation is to contain written information to show that the physician has considered: (1) the presence or absence of the breast(s); (2) the loss of function of the upper extremity (or extremities if there is absence of both breasts due to cancer), including range of motion, neurological abnormalities and pain, lymphedema, etc.; (3) skin disfigurement; and (4) other physical impairments resulting from the breast cancer.
+The total percentage of permanent impairment of the whole person is to be supported by medical rationale and references to the appropriate sections and tables (with page numbers) of the AMA’s Guides.

-(3) If the CE determines the physician has not provided a complete rating for a claimed impairment of the breast, a follow-up letter is sent to the physician.
-The CE explains the noted deficiency in the assessment and that the purpose for obtaining a complete response is to ensure the employee received the maximum allowable rating provided by the AMA’s Guides.
+(3) If the CE determines that the physician has not provided a complete rating for a claimed impairment of the breast, the CE sends a follow-up letter to the physician.
+The letter is to include the CE explanation of the noted deficiency in the assessment, and that the purpose for obtaining a complete response is to ensure that the employee receives the maximum allowable rating provided by the AMA’s Guides.

 (c) Pleural Plaques/Beryllium Sensivity.